Updated Determination of Ellis-Jaffe Sum Rules up to $\rm N^{3}LO$ QCD corrections: Abstract

 \section{Abstract}

-In this paper, we explore the properties of the Ellis-Jaffe Sum Rule (EJSR) in detail, employing the Principle of Maximum Conformality (PMC) approach to address its perturbative QCD contribution including next-to-next-to-next-to-leading order ($\rm N^{3}LO$) QCD corrections.
-Using the PMC, we attain a precise perturbative QCD approximate for the EJSR, without the conventional ambiguity associated with the renormalization scale.
-Given the presence of the $\alpha_s$ Landau pole near the asymptotic scale, we also utilize the low-energy $\alpha_s$ model based on the analytic perturbative theory (APT) to recalibrate the EJSR behavior in the infrared region.
-By combining the PMC approach with the low-energy APT model, we achieved theoretical predictions of EJSR that align well with the experiments.
-Using deep learning, we also fit the contribution of the quark spin to the nucleon spin $\Delta \Sigma$ and ultimately obtain $\Delta \Sigma \approx 0.23^{+0.02}_{-0.06}$, consistent with global fit results $\Delta \Sigma = 0.24\pm0.07$.
+In this paper, we explore the properties of the Ellis-Jaffe Sum Rule (EJSR) by employing the Principle of Maximum Conformality (PMC) approach to address its perturbative part up to next-to-next-to-next-to-leading order ($\rm N^{3}LO$) QCD contributions.
+By applying the PMC, we achieve a precise perturbative QCD prediction for the EJSR, free from conventional ambiguities associated with the renormalization scale choices.
+Considering the presence of the $\alpha_s$ Landau pole near the asymptotic scale, we incorporate the low-energy $\alpha_s$ model based on analytic perturbation theory (APT) to refine the EJSR behavior in the infrared region.
+By combining the PMC approach with the low-energy APT model, the agreement between theoretical calculations and experimental measurements of EJSR is significantly improved, as evidenced by the reduced discrepancy from $\chi^{2}/d.o. f|_{\rm Conv.}=1.86$ to $\chi^{2}/d.o. f|_{\rm PMC}=1.19$, thereby validating the effectiveness of our approach.